It’s Bread Week Bakers!

 6. In a clean bowl, dust it with a little flour and leave your dough in a ball in the centre of the bowl to prove.
 Cover this with a tea towel and put it somewhere warm.
 You’ll want your dough to double in size during its first prove, and for this I recommend leaving it covered for at least 2 hours, if you have the time, go for 3!

-7. Once it’s doubled in size, and the dough is bouncy, you can remove it from the bowl and go for a second knead to knock the air out of it.
-Flatten the dough and roll it into itself to create a rectangle loaf.
+7. Once it’s doubled in size, and the dough is bouncy, you can remove it from the bowl and go for a second knead and begin to shape the dough.
+Flatten the dough and roll it into itself to create a rectangular loaf.

 8. Return your dough to its warm place and begin it’s second prove for at least 1 hour.